KarimX32/UltraX-Package/README.md

 - [`inviteJoin`](https://www.npmjs.com/package/ultrax#invite-logger-event) allows you to get some informations about the invite such as the inviter, etc...
 - [`reminder`](https://www.npmjs.com/package/ultrax#reminder-event) It Triggers when someone used remind function and its time to remind user.

-- [`boost`](https://www.npmjs.com/package/ultrax#boost-event) This event fires when the server is boosted and returns the booster as [GuildMember](https://discord.js.org/#/docs/main/stable/class/GuildMember), with all data existing about it.
+- [`boost`](https://www.npmjs.com/package/ultrax#boost-event) This event emits when the server is boosted and returns the booster as [GuildMember](https://discord.js.org/#/docs/main/stable/class/GuildMember), with all data existing about it.

 <hr>
 <br>